JuliaPackageMirrors/Currencies.jl/docs/src/display.md

 ## Quick Display

-The representation used by `show` and `print` is the same, and is fairly compact.
-(Note that this behaviour is retained for compatibility and will likely change in the future.)
+The representation used by `show` and `print` is the same, and is a plain but readable representation of the `Monetary` value.
+For a more compact representation, this library supports Julia's `IOContext` functionality.

 ```@repl disp
 using Currencies  # hide
 @usingcurrencies USD  # hide
 show(100USD)
+show(IOContext(STDOUT, compact=true), 100USD)
 ```

 When a richer representation than `text/plain` is available, such as in an